Joining a Group

 The goal of this group is to help students increase awareness of their personal reactions to stressors, learn anxiety management techniques, practice breathing and relaxation exercises, and gain support from others.

-Contact: RODOLFO VICTORIA, PH.D. & TIFFANY CHANG, M.S.
+Contact: NATHANIEL FERNANDEZ, M.A. & TIFFANY CHANG, M.S.

 Thursdays, 3:00 – 4:30 PM (Pre-group meeting required)